Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 not to accept any non-zero amount of GTU, since these GTU would be *inaccessible forever*.

-Our piggy bank is gonna have a way to retrieve GTU, so we can disable this by adding the ``payable`` attribute to the |receive| macro, which will allow the function to accept a non-zero amount of GTU.
+Our piggy bank is going to have a way to retrieve GTU, so we can disable this by adding the ``payable`` attribute to the |receive| macro, which will allow the function to accept a non-zero amount of GTU.
 Now the function is required to take an extra argument ``amount: Amount``, which represents the amount included